open-component-model/ocm/docs/README.md

 # Open Component Model (OCM)

-The task of the open component model is to describe a machine read-able format for software-bill-of-deliveries (SBOD) with the focus on the delivery artefacts.
+The goal of the Open Component Model is to describe a machine-readable format for software-bill-of-deliveries (SBOD) with the focus on the delivery artefacts.
 Primarily, it does not deal with the content or packages those artefacts are composed of.
 This kind of meta information can be separately